-- The masonry chimney is well constructed and fully lined, in accordance with Local Building Codes and the National Building Code of Canada (NBC) or National Fire Protection Association chimney standard (NFPA 211). - 2.
-It has been thoroughly cleaned of any soot or creosote residue and inspected to determine that it is in good working condition. - 3.
+- 1. The masonry chimney is well constructed and fully lined, in accordance with Local Building Codes and the National Building Code of Canada (NBC). - It has been thoroughly cleaned of any soot or creosote residue and inspected to determine that it is in good working condition. - 3.
 There is no insulation of any type in contact with the masonry chimney and there is no insulation stuffed anywhere in the chimney. - 4.
-All the necessary clearances around the masonry chimney, along the complete run of the chimney, are respected as per NBC or NFPA 211.
+All the necessary clearances around the masonry chimney, along the complete run of the chimney, are respected as per NBC.
 If the masonry chimney is enclosed in drywall, openings will probably be required in order to verify clearances at all points. - 5.
 The masonry chimney will only be used for the fireplace and no other appliance.